echicken/doorparty-connector/README.md

 - Copy *sbbs-dp-rlogin.js* to your Synchronet 'mods' directory.

-- In SCFG ('exec/scfg', or BBS->Configure in Windows) create an external program:
+- In SCFG, create an external program:

 ```
 	Name: DoorParty